Role

 Surveys

-In order to design a better experience, I also needed to understand how our users prioritized and utilized these functionalities when they searched for hotels.
-With the help of our Senior Researcher, I sent out a survey to our Rocket Insiders, an exclusive group of our own customers, 96 of who responded.
+In order to design a better experience, I also needed to understand how our customers prioritized and utilized these functionalities when they searched for hotels.
+I partnered with our Senior Researcher and sent out a survey to our Rocket Insiders, an exclusive group of our own customers, 96 of who responded.
 I got some interesting responses from our participants, and these insights helped me identify how much these functionalities are valued, why and how often they're used based on priority.

 *Complete survey synthesis linked here